First Semester Courses

 - Business Statistics (MTH 161)

 MTH 161 Business Statistics is an introduction to descriptive and inferential statistics for business.
 Topics include measures of central tendency and dispersion, sampling and estimation, confidence intervals, regression and correlation, and relevant examples from business, finance and economics.
 This class is the first in a two-class statistics sequence.
 The second statistics class will be taken during sophomore year.
+If you think you might receive AP credit for statistics, do not take MTH 161.

 The University requires all incoming students to take the Quantitative Assessment for New Students (QANS).
 Results from the QANS may be used to provide advising on the placement in and timing of mathematics courses.